braedon/prometheus-kafka-consumer-group-exporter/README.md

 ### `kafka_consumer_group_commits{group, topic, partition}`
 The number of commit messages read from `__consumer_offsets` by the exporter from a consumer group for a given partition of a topic.
 Useful for calculating the commit rate of a consumer group (i.e. are the consumers working).

-### `kafka_consumer_group_timestamp_seconds{group, topic, partition}`
+### `kafka_consumer_group_commit_timestamp{group, topic, partition}`
-The timestamp (in seconds) of the latest commits from a consumer group for a given partition of a topic.
+The timestamp (in seconds since January 1, 1970 UTC) of the latest commit from a consumer group for a given partition of a topic.
 Useful to determine how long a consumer has been inactive.

 ### `kafka_consumer_group_exporter_offset{partition}`
 The offset of the exporter's consumer in each partition of the `__consumer_offset` topic.
 Useful for calculating the lag of the exporter.